 - Parks – Even on a well-planned vacation, my kids can still get antsy so having some free play time to run and let loose is essential.
 My favorite way to do that is to find local parks.
 I like to look for a local mom/parents website who has reviewed the area playgrounds (Pinterest is helpful for this) so I can find unique parks with interesting features but any local park with a playground works.
 I also include beaches and state parks in this category since the cost is either free or quite inexpensive.
 If two or three of our vacation days are spent on these outdoor low-cost activities it leaves room for some more costly attractions and allows us to stay longer in an area we want to explore.

 - ASTC Passport – While this is not free up front, it is a fantastic investment and has saved us hundreds of dollars in admission fees to science and children’s museums.
+I wrote an entire post about my love of this reciprocal membership program and how it saved us $450 in one year!
 The ASTC Passport can be purchased at any member site so if you have a local museum that participates you can start there.
 Then use their helpful list of reciprocal members to see what venues are available near your travels.
 We’ve found stops for road trips and rainy day/winter escape locations almost everywhere we’ve visited and managed to hit up 7 different locations besides our home museum.
 I can’t tell you how much we love this program and it makes attractions so affordable by offering free or significantly reduced admissions fees to hundreds of museums around the world.

 While I would love the time and budget to travel for months at a time, the reality for our family right now is that our travel time is often limited by school and vacation days (we follow a balanced calendar for school and get two week spring and fall breaks but also a very short six-week summer).
 In order to make travel fit in this stage of life I’ve had to get creative.
 Don’t rule out smaller adventures like these to tide you over while you’re planning your next epic adventure.